-Assistant Professor Dana Miller-Cotto comes to the BSE via Kent State University.
+Assistant Professor Dana Miller-Cotto (she/her) comes to the BSE via Kent State University.
 Dr. Miller-Cotto aims to answer three broad questions in her research: 1) Why is working memory, the ability to store and manipulate information, correlated with math skills?
 2) How can we design learning materials/alter teaching practices to support students' working memory skills? and 3) How can we best capture children's executive function skills while accounting for the context and their cultural experiences?
-Outside of the BSE, you can find Dr. Miller-Cotto trying new recipes, devouring a good book, and running after her three year old.
+Outside of the BSE, you can find Dr. Miller-Cotto trying devouring a good book, participating in speed puzzle challenges, and running both for fun and after her four year old.

 Email: dmillerc@berkeley.edu